EAB injections

 Tree Shepherds offers several options to prevent and control EAB infestation.
 The most effective treatment is Emamectin Benzoate.
 This is injected into the tree once every 2-3 years to prevent re-infestation.
 Tree injections are expensive and should only be administered to trees which add particular value to your landscape and your lifestyle.

-Please contact Tree Shepherds to have one of our ISA Certified Arborists provide a thorough assessment of your property and any possibly affected ash trees.
+Please contact Tree Shepherds to have thorough assessment of your property and any possibly affected ash trees.
 If treatments are warranted, an arborist will discuss options with you and help you to decide which service is best for your particular situation.

-What You Can Expect from our Plant Health Care Team
+What You Can Expect from the PHC Team

 Our Plant Health Care team members are…